Have you ever said to yourself in a moment of desperation,

 COMMUNICATION IS A TWO-WAY THING

 But here’s the thing.
-We sometimes focus more on the ‘message-sending’ and forget the ‘message-receiving’ part!
+We may focus more on the ‘message-sending’ and forget the ‘message-receiving’ part!

-If we’re to have good communication then, we need to make sure that it’s not only the sending of messages that we need to have right, but that all-important receiving part!
+If we’re to have good communication, it’s not only the sending of messages that we need to have right but that all-important receiving part!

 In his great book, The 7 Habits of Highly Effective Families, Dr Stephen Covey said “Seek First to Understand… Then to Be Understood” (Habit 5).
 This is great advice.

 Communication isn’t just about messages that we send and receive.
 It’s about connecting and cooperating on a level with others (children), that fosters a sense of acceptance, respect, safety & trust – and interest.
 We’re literally building relationships through our communications.